For over 15 years, Dr Linje Manyozo has taught, researched and practiced communication for development.

 Linje's praxis has involved collaborating with communities in order to understand how media and communication breaks down structures and institutions of inequality in order to ensure democratic formulation and implementation of development policy.
 As such, his work is guided by one fundamental question: How do we ensure the integration of subaltern voices in policy formulation and implementation?

-Linje has published two books Media, Communication and Development (Sage, 2013) and People's Radio (Southbound, 2012).
+Linje has published three books: Communicating Development With Communities (Routledge, 2017); Media, Communication and Development (Sage, 2013) and People's Radio (Southbound, 2012).
 Included in his publication profile are numerous articles, book chapters and conference presentations.

 Linje's teaching and research go beyond studying the democratic processes that capture citizen voices as part of policy making.
 His praxis also explores and actively intervenes in the class contestation of power during the confusion, the violence, the deception and the bullshit that oftentimes govern the official production and integration of citizen voices in development policy formulation and implementation.